eBay/TrustFabric/Overview.md

 Introduction
 ============

 TrustFabric is an open-source specification and implementation for an application centric Cloud-Native Identity and Access management.
 It secures interactions between applications and between users and applications.

-TrustFabric is an extension of OAuth2, OIDC and UMA 2.0 specifications.
-It establishes a strong application identity representation for handling the challenges associated with microservices, e.g. compromised application identity and credentials, larger attack surface and [confused deputy](https://en.wikipedia.org/wiki/Confused_deputy_problem).
+TrustFabric is an extension of OAuth2, OIDC specifications and also aligns with Kintara UMA 2.0 specifications.
+It establishes a strong application identity representation for handling the challenges associated with micro-services, e.g. compromised application identity and credentials, larger attack surface and [confused deputy](https://en.wikipedia.org/wiki/Confused_deputy_problem).

 Challenges
 ==========

 Enterprises typically have a multitude of heterogeneous applications (a.k.a. services).
 These applications have different architecture, they speak different protocols, they are built using different programming languages and they have different authentication and access requirements.
 Enterprises may also have specialized deployment topology, multiple life-cycles and different security zones (e.g. SOX, PCI) for hosting applications.

 Summarizing these challenges: